gotheartem/yacup-2025-ml-llm/Readme.md

 ### Run guide

 #### Docker (recommended)

+To run this solution in Docker locally you must have `nvidia-container-toolkit` installed since the solution uses GPU acceleration.
+See [official installation guide here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 1. Run `./get-model.sh`;
 2. Run `./get-embedder.sh`;
 3. Build an image with `docker build -t yacup-container .`;
-4. Run a container with `docker run yacup-container`.
+4. Run a container with `docker run --gpus all yacup-container`.

 **NOTE**: By default entrypoint is `bash test-running.sh`.
-For submission entrypoint should be `python solution.py`.
+For submission entrypoint should be `python solution.py` (see Dockerfile).

 #### Without Docker
 1. Run `./get-model.sh`;